rjsmith1999/IMMERSE/_pages/log.md

  - Tried to make a new project for zc706 board, it didn't work
  - Going to try a different way of modifying the exisiting project, we'll see what that does..

+* **Friday**:
+ - Tried to make a new project for zc706 board, it didn't work
+ - Going to try a different way of modifying the exisiting project, we'll see what that does..

 ### Week 4: May 17, 2021
 * **Goals**: